osreboot/Gaussian-Splatterer/README.md

 # Gaussian-Splatterer
 <p align="center">
   <img src="https://github.com/osreboot/Gaussian-Splatterer/blob/master/res/example1.png" alt="">
-  Based on the research paper available <a href="https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/">here</a>.
+  Based on the research paper available <a href="https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/">here</a>. <i>Spotted Red Mushroom source model available on <a href="https://quixel.com/megascans/home/">Quixel</a>.</i>
 </p>

 # What is this?
 *Gaussian-Splatterer* is an educational tool designed to showcase the strengths and quirks of Gaussian splatting.
 It features a suite of controls for converting triangle meshes into splats using ray-traced synthetic photogrammetry and CUDA-accelerated gradient descent.

 *Gaussian-Splatterer* currently supports the following:
-- OBJ model & PNG/TGA/JPG diffuse texture loading
+- OBJ model & PNG/TGA/JPG diffuse texture loading (with transparency support)
 - Two user-defined camera spheres for truth data collection
 - User-defined periodic densify and camera randomization steps
 - Runtime-customizable learning rates and splat culling/division parameters